hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >     Alias of --width.
 >
 > helion guid *\<type\>* *\<name\>*
 > :   Map the specified name into a uuid, given the type.
-This is a
->     Application Lifecycle Service 3 specific command.
 >
 >     + options
 >